ipfs-inactive/docs/README.md

 To create a production build, run `make build` instead.
 You’ll find the final static site in the `public` directory.

-### Why is this is a static site?

-We believe in hosting IPFS’s documentation on IPFS, and that’s much easier when the content is static.

 ## License

 All software code is copyright (c) Protocol Labs, Inc. under the **MIT license**.